mackdelany/processingpipeline/README.md

 processed_data = pp.process_dataset('processingpipeline/data/example_raw_data.csv')
 ```

 Which outputs our processed DataFrame as given below.
-We can continue to adjust our `data_parameters.py` file to output new datasets as we add features and iterate on our processed dataset over time.
+Once set, we can continue to adjust our `data_parameters.py` file to output new datasets as we add features and iterate on our processed dataset over time.

 | Fantasy | Land | Ocean | AverageWeight | ChineseZodiacYear | Domesticated | MaxLifespan |
 | :---- |:------| :-----| :-------- |:-----|:-----|:-----|